Osilon/eventicko/README.md

 # eventicko

-A modern, responsive web application for discovering and purchasing event tickets.
+Eventicko is a modern web application for discovering and purchasing event tickets.
 Built with vanilla HTML, CSS, JavaScript, and PHP with MySQL backend.
 (XAMPP)

 Features implemented:
 - Browse events by category (Music, Nightlife, Visuals, Performing, Business, Sports, Workshops)